seedubjay/seedubjay.github.io/_posts/2021-01-03-wikipedia-clicks.md

 styles: ['wikipedia-clicks']
 use_d3: true
 image: "/assets/png/wikipedia-clicks-thumbnail.png"
-subtitle: solving the world's non-issues one program at a time
+subtitle: Solving the world's non-issues one program at a time
 ---

 Here's a game to pass the time while you're trapped at home 10 months into a pandemic.